Study with us

 To qualify for admission to the Master of Nursing program you must meet both the academic requirements and the non-academic requirements.

-- Registration as a Registered Nurse (RN) or Registered Psychiatric Nurse (RPN) in Manitoba or your home jurisdiction.
-Applicants to the Clinical Stream must be registered with the College of Registered Nurses of Manitoba.
+You must be registered as a registered nurse (RN) or registered psychiatric nurse (RPN) in Manitoba or your home jurisdiction.
+If you are applying to the clinical stream, you must be registered with the College of Registered Nurses of Manitoba.

-It is highly recommended that Statistics be taken within the last five years and Research Methods be taken within the last eight years to ensure currency.
-Please check with the Graduate Program Student Advisor to determine whether the courses your have completed meet this requirement.
+You must complete a research methods course and an introductory statistics course, achieving a minimum grade of 2.5 (C+) in each.
+It is highly recommended that the statistics course be taken within the last five years and the research methods course within the last eight years to ensure currency.
+Please check with the Graduate Program Student Advisor to confirm whether your completed courses meet this requirement.

-Applications are accepted from students currently enrolled in these two prerequisite courses, but the courses must be completed by the end of April and grades submitted no later than May 15.
+Applications are accepted from students currently enrolled in these prerequisite courses; however, they must be completed by the end of April, with grades submitted no later than May 15.

-- A minimum adjusted grade point average (GPA) of 3.0 (B) in the last 60 credit hours of university study.
+A minimum adjusted GPA of 3.0 (B) in the last 60 credit hours of university study is required.

 Non-academic admission requirements

-The non-academic admission requirements are as important as the academic requirements because your offer of admission to the College is provisional until you have submitted the non-academic admission requirements.
+These non-academic requirements are as important as the academic ones.
+Your offer of admission will be provisional until all non-academic requirements have been submitted.

-You must submit all documents to the College of Nursing by July 15.
+All non-academic documents must be submitted to the College of Nursing by July 15.

 How to apply